Abhishek Anand

 Environmental Science & Technology, 2024

-In this paper, we used the image processing method from Anand et al. (2024) to measure black carbon in African cities using BAM tapes.
+In this paper, we used the image processing method from Anand et al. (2023) on used filter tapes from Beta Attenuation Monnitors (BAMs) to measure atmospheric black carbon in African cities.

 2023